If you’re looking for an easy and inexpensive way to update your deep freezer, painting it is a great option.

 - Do not paint a freezer interior without applying the primer, or the finish will flake off.

-- If you do not want to use a spray can use a 6-inch mini-roller to coat large flat surfaces and cut in areas using a tapered paintbrush where the roller doesn’t reach.
+- Get a 6-inch mini-roller to coat large flat surfaces and cut in areas using a tapered paintbrush where the roller doesn’t reach.

 Is a Deep Freezer Good for Home Use?